 More about Belize

-Family holidays in Belize are so exhilarating, and indeed easy, that many are hooked for life, thanks to its small size, paradise islands and adventures at every turn.
+Family holidays in Belize are so exhilarating and easy that many are hooked for life, thanks to its small size, paradise islands and adventures at every turn.